stdcout42/nao-move/docs/raw_logbook.md

 ## April 27th
 - Voice rec is a bit weak when there is a background noise...
 Should I create my own model with limited classes?
 That might help...
 But I'm not familiar with voice rec models...
 - Added directional as well as scaling feedback
+- Added faster + slower feedback
+- Possible TODO: create extra thread for the replay feature - allowing the program to break off the replay if a ''stop' command is heard